lmbelo/Delphi_LinuxArm64_x86_64/README.md

         - create the Linux profile
         - download the SDK
         - set it as the default Linux profile
-    4) Compile and deploy your app to your Linux ARM
+    4) Compile and deploy your app to your Linux Arm

 5) **Attention**
     1) Don't try to install build-essential:amd64